founchoo/sentiment_analysis/README.md

 d aww  he matches this ba ...
 0.0
 ```

-`comment_text` was the comment that user posted and `insult` indicated whether this content was insultable or not.
+where `comment_text` was the comment that user posted and `insult` indicated whether this content was insultable or not.

 And after pre-processing, the dataset was changed to: